swaroopmaddu/RemindMe/README.md

 # RemindMe
-Remind Me is a simple To Do list application developed using Flutter and Google Firebase.
-You can add a To Do item and smiply swipe left the tesk when completed to dismiss and remove from list.
+Remind-Me is a simple To-Do list application developed using Flutter and Google Firebase.
+You can add a To-Do item and simply swipe left the task when completed to dismiss and remove from the list.
+Built with Firebase database Google Firebase.

 For help getting started with Flutter, view the online <a href="https://flutter.dev/">documentation</a>.